slothsoft/example-javascript-website/README.md

 npm install --save-dev browserify
 ```

-(The tutorial on the browserify page suggests to use `npm install -g browserify` to install it globally.
+(The tutorial on the browserify page suggests using `npm install -g browserify` to install it globally.
 For me the above worked better for some reason.)

 During the execution of the above command line the following happens: